Korokke is a popular Japanese comfort dish inspired by originally a French dish, the croquette.

 To make Japanese korokke from scratch, I recommend setting 2 days-the preparation day and the cooking day, otherwise, you may have to dedicate your whole day to making these potato cakes!

 It is an almost popular cooking technique, let’s let potato cakes cool in a fridge for 2-3 hours after making the filling or making cakes.

 Cooling down the filling combine flavors of the filling and also makes easier later processes.

-It does not matter to cool the filling after mixing the filling or making them in cakes, but, I like to cool them after making cakes.
+It does not matter whether to cool the filling after mixing the filling or making them in cakes, but, I like to cool them after making cakes.